brandur/sorg/content/drafts/postgres-atomicity.md

 can be used to retrieve a row from physical storage, otherwise known as "the heap".
-The `tid` gives Postgres a starting point where it can start scanning the heap until it finds a suitable tuple that satisfies the current snapshot's visibility.
+The `tid` gives Postgres a starting point where it can start scanning the heap until it finds a tuple that satisfies the current snapshot's visibility.

 Here's the Postgres implementation for a _heap tuple_ (as opposed to an _index tuple_ which is the structure found in